What is BlackRock iShares?

 iShares also provides investors with a technologically superior core portfolio builder, which helps investors build their long-term wealth growth portfolio.

-It also provides investors ETFs based on various goals of wealth creation, income earning, active factor-based wealth creation, etc.
+It also provides investors with ETFs based on various goals of wealth creation, income earning, active factor-based wealth creation, etc.

 Income ETFs provide investors with two choices of ETFs